Aspiring-Writer/_posts/kaa-3.md

 He smiled, "Yes."

-I jumped up, "What is it with you psycopaths!"
+I jumped up, "What is it with you psychopaths!"
 I snapped.
 "Do I have some sort of sign that says 'Perfect Toy' or something?!
 I just want to live a normal life!
 Why must you all keep trying to change that?"
-I slupped back down, "I must be cursed."
+I slumped back down, "I must be cursed."

 Mr. Cryptic just blinked.
 "Have I broken you already?
 Mundanes can be so fragile."

 I glared at him, "Doubt it, I'm a freak, remember?
-Is that why psycopaths like me so much?"
+Is that why psychopaths like me so much?"

-"You are the queerist thing."
+"You are the queerest thing."

-*You don't know the half of it.* "May I go now?"
+*You don't know half of it.* "May I go now?"

 "What?"
 He blinked.